mohammadbutt/42_ft_ls/README.md

 #### `-l` flag
 -l flag has several elements to it.
 It's generally called long format and it gives several pieces of information about a file or directory.
 It displays Unix file type, permissions, number of hardlinks, owner, group, size in bytes, last-modified date and time , and file name.

+First line of the output `ls -l` gives a total.
+This total is file system blocks.
+Running `ls -s` shows the size of each file and folder, their sum will equal to the sum of total for `ls -l`

 #### Optional/Bonus Flags:
 1. `-u`